 Who chooses the recipients?

-Two nomination review panels, one composed of university employees and one composed of hospital employees, will evaluate the nominations.
-The panels will make their selections and forward their recommendations to the Martin Luther King, Jr. executive committee for final review and approval.
-All nominators and award recipients will be notified in November 2015.
+Two nomination review panels, one composed of university employees and one composed of health system employees, will evaluate the nominations.
+The panels will make their selections and forward their recommendations to the Martin Luther King Jr. executive committee for final review and approval.
+All nominators and award recipients will be notified in November.

 |2015 - Morris Dees (See Commemeration Recording)||1999 - Julian Bond|

 |2014 - Freeman A. Hrabowski||1998 - Levi Watkins and Benjamin Carson|